mental1104/Algorithm4/chapter2/readme.md

 worst case: ~N^2/4 compares and ~N^2/2 exchanges
 best case:   N-1   compares and 0      exchanges

 Owing to the times of its compare and exchange as O(n^2/4), InsertionSort is the best choice for small file.

+> Insertion Sort for 1K int: 7e-06s.
+457 times faster than selection sort.
+> Insertion Sort for 8K int: 0.25124s.
+0.790427 times faster than selection sort.
+> InsertionSort:  4.05283s  0.807027 times faster than SelectionSort.

 ### ShellSort